 k.
 Do economists have other goofy ideas about ideal tax systems?

 l.
 Do these ideas explain why people don't like economists?

 PART II THE COSTS AND BENEFITS OF TAXATION

 a.
 How do taxes affect the economy?

 b.
-Why do economists think that most taxes cost much more than their sticker price?
+Why do economists think that raising funds costs much more than the tax sticker price?

 c.
 Do some taxes help the economy?